Pratik-D-Dholakiya/COIT20246-Journal-Pratik-Dineshbhai-Dholakiya/week03.md

  Maximum Delay: 0 ms
  Packet Loss: 0%
  - After testing the ping command to test connectivity.
 The router responded successfully with 0 ms minimum, average, and maximum delay, indicating a very fast local network connection.
+ ### Factors that affect the delay:
+ Delay can vary depending on network traffic, Wi-Fi signal strength, router workload, and other devices using the network.
+The delay may vary over time because network conditions constantly change.

 ## Task 4 : Ping your OpenWRT Linux Server
 - ### Commands Used